Bharnikhil/Bharnikhil/README.md

 ### ⚽ Outside Tech

 I’m a passionate cricketer 🏏 (medium pace all-rounder) and a nature lover 🌄.
-You’ll usually find me chasing mountain views, walking in forests, or diving into AI projects with music in the background.
+You’ll usually find me chasing mountain views, walking in forests, or building something cool with data and AI.

 ---